 That means checking in on its temperature, and changing it remotely if you need to keep a certain key item ready.
 You'll also be able to get alerts if the door's left ajar, a potential life-saver.
 Sadly, it's only installed on this large variant of the fridge, so if you want a smaller option you'll have to sacrifice some smarts.

-The differences between this Siemens fridge and the Bosch one above are pretty minute — they're almost identical in terms of capacity and features, even down to their mutual inclusion of Home Connect.
+The differences between this Siemens fridge and other Bosch options are pretty minute — they're all almost identical in terms of capacity and features, even down to their mutual inclusion of Home Connect.

 However, we're including both because you might want to keep an eye on their respective prices to get a bargain if one goes on sale.
 Or, of course, if one shade of stainless steel finish particularly catches your eye over the other.